Gaotrees/caffe-doc/Solver-Prototxt.md

 1. "step" - drop the learning rate in step sizes indicated by the **gamma** parameter.
 1. "multistep" - drop the learning rate in step size indicated by the **gamma** at each specified **stepvalue**.
+1. "fixed" - the learning rate does not change.

 ##### gamma